-When I first posted a recipe for Buckwheat pancakes, I was a bit overwhelmed by all the different ways that people make them.
+When I first posted information about buckwheat and a recipe for buckwheat pancakes, I was a bit overwhelmed by all the different ways that people make them.
 Not even counting the possible add-ins like apples, bananas, nuts, berries and even chocolate chips.
 You may want to read (or re-read) that earlier post for more information on Buckwheat.

-This picture shows how the think pancakes made with that original recipe turned out.
+This picture shows how the thin pancakes made with that original recipe turned out.

 Since my goal here is historical accuracy and channeling my ancestors, I wanted to come as close as possible to the buckwheat pancakes made by our German ancestors, particularly my paternal grandmother.

 I posted a recipe that was an amalgam of some I had read on the Internet along with Joy of Cooking’s version of buckwheat cakes.
-I had to borrow a photo from the internet since I had not snapped one of my version, which turned out much thinner than the borrowed picture I used.
+The result turned out much thinner than I expected.
 The picture above is the real result.

 Then my brother left a comment.

 To make a starter, I would need yeast, but I had one more buttermilk recipe to try first.
 (I promise I’ll get to the yeast version one of these days, I promise, Grandma Kaser.)